zvikara/docker-cartodb/README.md

 docker-cartodb
 ==============

-That container provides a fully working cartodb development solution without the installation hassle.
+This docker container provides a fully working cartodb development solution without the installation hassle.

-Just run and connect to http://dev.cartodb.localhost:3000/login into you browser.
+Just run the commands and then connect to http://dev.cartodb.localhost:3000/login with your browser.

-The default login is dev/pass.
-You may want to change it when you'll run it for the outside.
+The default login is dev/pass1234.
+You may want to change it when you'll run making it available from the outside world.

-It also creates an 'example' organization with owner login admin4example/pass.
+It also creates an 'example' organization with owner login admin4example/pass1234.
 Organization members can be created on http://example.cartodb.localhost:3000/u/admin4example/organization

 How to build the container: